SpinningVinyl/eakd/docs/eakd-design.md

    action publication.

-Creating the virtual device before grabbing physical devices avoids a period where no compositor-visible keyboard exists.
+Creating the virtual device before grabbing physical devices avoids a period where no keyboard is visible to the active display or input stack.

 The supplied unit uses `Type=notify` and orders `eakd` before `display-manager.service`.
 The daemon sends `READY=1` only after the action socket has been created with its final permissions, the virtual keyboard exists, the udev monitor is subscribed, and initial enumeration is complete.
-A keyboard with held keys remains compositor-owned and may still be awaiting handoff when readiness is announced.
+A keyboard with held keys remains on its original input path and may still be awaiting handoff when readiness is announced.

 The manager subscribes to netlink before initial enumeration so a hotplug event racing with the glob cannot be missed.
 Enumerated nodes are identified by their